google/guava/README.md

 Guava's Maven group ID is `com.google.guava`, and its artifact ID is `guava`.
-Guava provides two different "flavors": one for use on a (Java 8+) JRE and one for use on Android or Java 7 or by any library that wants to be compatible with either of those.
+Guava provides two different "flavors": one for use on a (Java 8+) JRE and one for use on Android or by any library that wants to be compatible with Android.
 These flavors are specified in the Maven version field as either `31.0.1-jre` or `31.0.1-android`.
 For more about depending on Guava, see [using Guava in your build].

 To add a dependency on Guava using Maven, use the following: